SoftwareToolworks/JavaCodec2/README.md

 <img src="codec2_700c.png" width="500">

-#### Coherent FDM
+#### Coherent Phase-Shift Keying Frequency-Division Multiplex Modem
-A Coherent Frequency-Division Multiplex QPSK modem which can use this vocoder codec is also included here in a directory.
+A Coherent Frequency-Division Multiplex QPSK modem designed to use this speech vocoder is also included in the repository.
+This modem is not the most popular one used today, but it is a great HF modem.
+I'm currently adapting the Orthogonal Frequency-Division Multiplex (OFDM) to Java, which is the most common modem used today.
 #### Note
 Software copyrights and license remain with the originators.
 This is merely a translation put into an Object Oriented form.